 The circular walk continues to the neolithic barrow of Belas Knap through woodland and wild meadows striped by ancient stone walls.
 At the top of the hill, a break in a gloomy grey day gave us a shining sunlit view of miles of fields and forest before we carried on to the barrow itself.
 After peering into the small side chamber that’s open to the elements, we completed the five-mile walk, returning to picturesque Winchcombe.

 It wouldn’t be quintessential England without getting caught in spring rain.
 Our visit to Cheltenham was undertaken in a heavy downpour and while visitors to Pittville Park have been getting soaked since the late 1700s, it was usually because of the hot spas, not the weather.
 We explored the magnificent Pump Room, where the wells were originally managed, but had to imagine how lovely it would be to picnic in the garden on a sunnier day.
 Cheltenham is known as the cultural capital of the Cotswolds and, despite much fine architecture and an Arts & Crafts Museum, one resident, Lloyd, told us, “it’s about what’s on, not what’s here.”
 What was on during our visit was the town-wide Science Festival and we learnt that jazz and food events also take over at different times of year.
 In Montpellier we found the bohemian, explorative spirit taking permanent root in a series of artisan shops and eateries.
-We dripped on the arty interior of the lovely Andria’s Cafe and were also given a tip about a plant-based restaurant called Vinnie’s, but didn’t have the heart to venture back out.

 In the south we found out that, to some people, the green slopes of the Cotswolds are more than just scenery – they’re wine growing country.
 The Woodchester Valley Vineyard is the only place in the Cotswolds AONB that has its own winery.
 We met Winemaker Jeremy Mount and took the 2-hour tasting tour that finished with a delicious selection of six of their wines.
 He explained how the limestone under the soil makes for good drainage and a chemical balance particularly suited to Pinot Noir.
 Their wines are extremely popular in the region, but as Jeremy explained, “it’s the Cotswolds so we don’t have to do too much.
 People want to buy local here.”
 A growing number of national and international awards suggest that it’s more than community spirit that keeps people coming back.